hbc/Intro-to-R-extended/lessons/04-plots-and-figures.md

 **Exercise**

-Similar to the plots above, we can pass in arguments to add in extras like plot title, axis labels and colors.
+Similar to the plots above, we can pass in arguments to add in extras to the boxplot function like plot title, axis labels and colors.

-1. Look up the boxplot function in help, and color `type A` group = blue and the `type B` group = red.
+1. Use R help to customize the boxplot: color `type A` group = blue and the `type B` group = red.
 Give the plot a title: "Average expression differences between celltypes" and label the y-axis as "Expression".
-Your figure should look like the figure below:
+When finished, the figure should appear similar to:

  ![box-2](../figure/unnamed-chunk-16-1.png)